Electoral Integrity Project Staff

 Sarah has contributed to a range of projects on elections and democracy including the Australian Election Study and the Comparative Cross-National Electoral Research project.
-She was a Visiting Fellow at Harvard University’s Department of Government in 2015 and she holds Master’s degrees from the Australian National University and Ashridge Business School.
+She was a Visiting Fellow at Harvard University’s Department of Government in 2015.
+She holds a PhD and Master of Studies from the Australian National University, and a Masters in Sustainability from Ashridge Business School.
 Sarah previously worked in management and consulting roles in the non-profit sector.

-She is replaced by Ms Megan Capriccio, joining us in mid-August.
-Originally from the United States, she completed her BA In Intercultural Communication at the University of San Francisco.
-Megan came to the University of Sydney to complete her Masters of International Relations, with her research focusing on Feminist Theory in International Relations.
+Originally from the United States, Megan completed her BA In Intercultural Communication at the University of San Francisco.
+She came to the University of Sydney to complete her Masters of International Relations, with her research focusing on Feminist Theory in International Relations.

-After completion of her Masters degree in 2016, Megan worked at the University of Sydney and she has contributed to several projects on international development, diversity and human rights.
-She has a particular interest in how women's roles in government, elections, and the broader international system can progress equality.
+After completion of her Masters degree in 2016, Megan has contributed to several projects with a focus on international development and aid, diversity and human rights.
+One of her personal projects includes the establishment of Vikera Tequila in which proceeds generated contribute to education and opportunities for the people of Valle de Guadalupe, Mexico.
+She has a particular interest in how women's roles in government, elections, and the broader international system can progress equality and reduce poverty.

-Research Associate and Perceptions of Electoral Integrity (PEI) Manager: Dr Thomas Wynter
+Perceptions of Electoral Integrity (PEI) Manager and research associate: Dr Thomas Wynter